 The Hall of Fame had also recreated the Montreal Canadiens’ dressing room, complete with replica gear from the era that the players played in.

 In one corner, we came across a bunch of interactive games.
 Judging by the lines for them, they were clearly geared towards kids, but that didn’t stop my dad and me from taking a turn.
 A lot more adults joined the lines after us, so I think everyone was just waiting for someone else to make the first move.
+I have no shame about being that person.
 I took a turn shooting pucks at a digitally projected goalie.
-Sadly, I didn’t score any goals so I guess an NHL contract isn’t in my future.
+Sadly, I didn’t score any goals so I guess an NHL contract isn’t in my future (also because I’m an out-of-shape woman who has never played competitively).
 There was also an option to play the role of the goalie and try to stop pucks that were launched from a screen.

 If playing the game isn’t your thing, there’s also an option to try your hand in the broadcast booth.
 I took a shot at reading off some highlights and let’s just say that I don’t see a future in front of the camera for myself.